Toby Lewis: Aussie Millions Main Event Victory

 On 29 January 2018 Lewis beat out 800 players to win the 2018 Aussie Millions Main Event for $1,178,513.
-A deal was made between the final 3 players giving Lewis the lion's share of the prize money.
+A deal was made between the final 3 players giving Lewis the largest share of the prize money.
 This was the largest cash of Lewis's career and after another $1million-plus Aussie Millions the following year in 2019, this success moved him over $6.3 million in lifetime earnings.